tingkts/Android-Settings-Ethernet/README.md

-AOSP codebase is base on Android P
+AOSP codebase is base on Android P (android 9.0.0)

 AOSP isn't Ethernet settings in the native system app, Settings in default.